-Table 4: Comparison of f household debt ind icators in Chile versus \mathbf{other} countries Indicators (in %) Nr of Chile Min Median Max OLS Q-75

-Sources: EFH (Chile), EFHU (Uruguay), HFCS (Europe),

-Survey of Consumer Finances (USA), Wealth Distribution Database (OECD).
-The OLS and Quantile regression use a constant and $\ln(GDP{c,t}^{PPP,pc})$ as controls.
+NOTES: The OLS and Quantile regression use a constant and $\ln(GDP{c,t}^{PPP,pc})$ as controls.
 The models then provide a prediction for a generic country $\ln(GDP{c,t}^{PPP,pc}) = GDP{Chile,2017}^{PPP,pc}$.

-Income Ratio5.
-Finally, in terms of the debt motives, relative to comparable countries, the Chilean borrowers are less likely to use consumer loans for expenses related to their home and real estate, but they are more likely to use debt for both "Pay other debts" and "Education" purposes.
+SOURCES: EFH (Chile), EFHU (Uruguay), HFCS (Europe), Survey of Consumer Finances (USA), Wealth Distribution Database (OECD) (or consumer) debt.
+Chile is also below the median country in terms of the debt to income ratio, whether one uses the median (p50) or the percentiles 75 and 90 of the population of borrowers.
+However, Chile is very close to the median country in terms of its population's debt service to income ratio.5 Finally, in terms of the debt motives, relative to comparable countries, the Chilean borrowers are less likely to use consumer loans for expenses related to their home and real estate, but they are more likely to use debt for both "pay other debts" and "education" purposes.